j50n/foo/README.md

 # foo
-A wrapper around Q.async that converts back to standard promises.
+A wrapper around Q.async that converts to Bluebird promises.